 They also provide advice, support, and information to young people, carers and professionals to make sure the health needs of all looked after children aged 1 and under are met.

-More information can be found on the Wiltshire Children's Community Health Services website
+More information can be found on the HCRG Care Group: Looked after children's service LAC (Wiltshire Children's Services) website.

 The designated doctor and nurse have a strategic role in overseeing the health of all looked after children placed by Wiltshire Council.
 They work in partnership with other health and local authority staff and provide advice to the council and NHS on planning; strategy and quality standards in relation to the health improvement of looked after children and the health services available to them.

 To contact the designated nurse for looked after children please call 0300 003 4566.

 Improve your skills in working with looked after children and-get trained.